Federal Reserve: Federal Reserve era, 1913–present

-Measurement of economic variables
+The Banking Act of 1935 created the modern structure of the Federal Reserve and placed monetary decisions beyond presidential control, thus enshrining the independence of the Federal Reserve.

+Economic data

-The Federal Reserve records and publishes large amounts of data.
-A few websites where data is published are at the board of governors' Economic Data and Research page, the board of governors' statistical releases and historical data page, and at the St. Louis Fed's FRED (Federal Reserve Economic Data) page.
+The Federal Reserve records and publishes large amounts of data, including the Board of Governors' Economic Data and Research page, Statistical Releases and Historical Data Page, and the St. Louis Fed's FRED (Federal Reserve Economic Data) page.
 The Federal Open Market Committee (FOMC) examines many economic indicators prior to determining monetary policy.

-Some criticism involves economic data compiled by the Fed.
+Some economists have criticised the economic data compiled by the Fed.
 The Fed sponsors much of the monetary economics research in the U.S., and Lawrence H. White objects that this makes it less likely for researchers to publish findings challenging the status quo.

 Net worth of households and nonprofit organizations

 The net worth of households and nonprofit organizations in the United States is published by the Federal Reserve in a report titled Flow of Funds.
 At the end of the third quarter of fiscal year 2012, this value was $64.8 trillion.
 At the end of the first quarter of fiscal year 2014, this value was $95.5 trillion.
+As of the fourth quarter of 2024, the net worth of households and nonprofit organizations reached $172.7 trillion, driven primarily by gains in corporate equity and real estate values.